Harbingers/The-Unix-Shell/README.md

 ## Sample ~/.jsh_logout file

-The content of this file is interpreted line per line by `jsh` at logout of an interactive session.
-It can for example be useful to print an exit message or clear the terminal screen, especially when nesting several `jsh` sessions.
-Note static output can be combined with the output of shell commands, as shown in the example below.
-(Currently this is still a bit messy as there's not yet support for a `printf` built_in and/or back ticks for command evaluation...)
+The content of this file is interpreted line per line by `jsh` at logout of an interactive session.<br />

 Sample `~/.jsh_logout` file:
 ``` sh